Lift Every Voice and Sing (sculpture): Background

 She returned to the US to open the Savage Studio of Arts and Crafts in New York City in 1932, with a grant from the Carnegie Foundation.
 In 1934, she was the first African-American to be elected to the National Association of Women Artists, and in 1937, she was appointed as the first director of the Harlem Community Art Center.

 Also in 1937, she was the only African-American woman commissioned by the Board of Design to create a sculpture for the 1939 World's Fair.
-One male African-American sculptor was also commissioned, William Grant Still, and at least four other women, including Elfriede Abbe, Malvina Hoffman, Brenda Putnam and Gertrude Vanderbilt Whitney.
+One male African-American composer was also commissioned, William Grant Still, who composed a piece of music that played on a continuous loop in the Perisphere exhibit, called "Democracity" which imagined a modern city of tomorrow.
+He was not allowed to enter his own exhibit with the other guests when it opened.
+At least four other women were commissioned as well, including Elfriede Abbe, Malvina Hoffman, Brenda Putnam and Gertrude Vanderbilt Whitney.
 Savage was one of 14 women awarded a silver medal by the Women's Service League of Brooklyn for their artistic contribution to the fair.

 Savage took leave of absence from the Harlem Community Art Center to focus on the sculpture, but when she returned she found her job had been taken by another person, Gwendolyn Bennett.
 Savage exhibited at the American Negro Exposition in 1940, and founded two commercial galleries which failed.
 Her sculpture for the World's Fair was her last major work.
-She moved to Saugerties, New York in 1945, where she became an art teacher and farmer.
+She moved to Saugerties, New York, in 1945, where she became an art teacher and farmer.
 She died in New York City in 1962.